alperkonuralp/CommonSourceCodeGenerators/README.md

 2. Navigate to the project directory:<br/>
 `cd ./CommonSourceCodeGenerators/src`

-3. Build the project:<br/>
+3. Build the projects:<br/>
 `dotnet build`

 ## Usage

-Refer to the example project for detailed usage instructions.
-The example showcases how to implement the code generators in your own projects.
+Refer to the example projects for detailed usage instructions.
+The examples showcase how to implement the code generators in your own projects.

+### Class Constructor Generator

+To use the Class Constructor Generator, follow the instructions in the `ClassConstructorGenerator` example project.

+### Export Interface Generator

+To use the Export Interface Generator, follow the instructions in the `ExportInterfaceGenerator` example project.

 ## Contributing